-He’d spent a little bit of time getting lectured about the overdue book he’d accidentally lugged all the way to the Zweispars and back, and the other one that he — definitely hadn’t lost, it was just probably somewhere in the spare room’s stacks, and when he’d turned around, he’d been more than a little surprised to find Csindra standing at one of the shelves, reading one of the books with laser focus.
+He’d spent a little bit of time getting lectured about the overdue book he’d accidentally lugged all the way to the Zweispars and back, and the other one that he — definitely hadn’t lost, it was just probably somewhere in the spare room’s stacks.
+All fair enough, and sort of reassuring.
+When he’d turned around, he’d been more than a little surprised to find Csindra standing at one of the shelves, reading one of the books with laser focus.
 He knew she could read — she’d been sneaking glances at his notebook when he caught her, after all — but it was always a bit of a hit or miss, even within the military.

 “Found something you like?”

-“It’s not exactly light reading,” she replied, although with a bit of a tease in her voice.
+“It’s not exactly light reading,” she replied, a teasing note in her voice.

 Rook peered over her shoulder.
 “Anyone whosoever lies with a demon shall be put to—” He stared at her.
 “I bring you to a library and you pick up the law code?”

 “Yeah, three guesses what those are.”
 She was focused, he’d give her that.
 He’d expected at least a little bit of wavering from the mission, given he’d practically blackmailed her into it, but no, she was determined.
 Practically more set on it than he was, to be honest, which wasn’t the most heartening thought.